Ayanaminn/N46Whisper/README.md

 Language : English | [简体中文](./README_CN.md)

-N46Whisper is a Google Colab notebook application that created for streamlined video subtitle file generation to improve productivity of Nogizaka46 (and Sakamichi groups) subbers.
+N46Whisper is a Google Colab notebook application that developed for streamlined video subtitle file generation to improve productivity of Nogizaka46 (and Sakamichi groups) subbers.

 The notebook is based on [Whisper](https://github.com/openai/whisper), a general-prupose speech recognition model.